 Childcare in the Netherlands is considered a shared responsibility between parents, schools, employers and the government.
-The parents raise their children, schools and care centers are responsible for the children entrusted to them when the parents are working, and employers pay a childcare contribution imposed by the government to pay for the whole system.
-Expats working for a Dutch company in the Netherlands enjoy the same rights to childcare as any other Dutch person, and must abide by the same rules.
-Everybody who has children and legally works and lives in Holland is eligible for three kinds of child benefits.
+The parents raise their children; schools and care centers are responsible for the children entrusted to them when the parents are working; and employers pay a childcare contribution imposed by the government to pay for the whole system.
+Expats working for a Dutch company in the Netherlands enjoy the same rights to childcare as Dutch citizens, and must abide by the same rules.
+Everybody who has children and legally works and lives in the Netherlands is eligible for three kinds of child benefits.

-There are many kinds of childcare options on offer in the Netherlands, including daycare, after-school club, babysitting, playgroups, nurseries, child-minding services and pre-schools.
+There are many kinds of childcare options on offer in the Netherlands, including daycare, after-school club (bso), babysitting, playgroups, nurseries, child-minding services and pre-schools.
 High standards and government regulations apply to all caretakers, who must be officially registered.
-The quality of individual childcare centres can be checked at Kinderopvangkaart (in Dutch).
 In all large cities, you can find daycares and playgroups for English speakers or speakers of other languages.
-As some daycare centers have long waiting lists, parents may have to wait for a long time before they can drop off their little one.
-It is recommended to check waiting lists while you are pregnant, in order to ensure a place is available once you need it.
+As some daycare centers have long waiting lists, parents may have to wait a long time before they can drop off their little one.
+It is recommended to check the availability of childcare while you are pregnant, in order to ensure that your child has a place once you need it.

-If you wish to hire a babysitter, you can find a vetted and registered babysitter at agencies called ‘oppascentrales’, for example Nanny Nina.
+If you wish to hire a babysitter, you can find a vetted babysitter at agencies, such as Nanny Nina, Charly Cares or Oppasland; at these sites, you have to pay a monthly subscription to use their services.
 The usual rate for registered babysitters aged 23 or over is €8-€12 an hour.
 There are no regulations for informal babysitters, so parents can look elsewhere for cheaper options, such as a neighbour looking to make some money.
-Around €5-7 an hour is expected for a babysitter in his/her teens.
-Always make sure you choose a babysitter that you trust, check their references and meet the babysitter at least once before you leave your child in their care.
+Around €5-7 an hour is expected for a babysitter in his/her teens, a bit more for older sitters.
+Always make sure you choose a babysitter you trust, check their references and meet the babysitter at least once before you leave your child in their care.